Skip to content

 March 30, 1977, Lexington artist and poet Henry Faulkner displayed some of his paintings.

 March 30, 1985, a packed Rupp Arena hosted the NCAA Men’s Final Four 1st round.
-Georgetown defeated St. John’s 77-59 and Villanova defeated Memphis State 52-45.
-Downtown Lexington may not have ever been so crowded.
+Georgetown defeated St. John’s 77-59, and Villanova defeated Memphis State 52-45.
+Downtown Lexington may never have been so crowded.

-March 30, 1996, in a rematch from an early-season loss, the Wildcats fought off a late rally from the Massachusetts Minutemen in the national semifinals.
-Pitino’s Cats advanced to the championship game for the 1st time in 18 years.
+On March 30, 1996, in a rematch of an early-season loss, the Wildcats fought off a late rally from the Massachusetts Minutemen in the national semifinals.
+Pitino’s Cats advanced to the championship game for the first time in 18 years.

 March 30, 1998, the Kentucky Wildcats won their 7th NCAA National Championship in the Alamodome.
 Tubby Smith’s Cats beat S.C.
 State, St. Louis, UCLA, Duke, Stanford (OT), and Utah 78-69.
 Jeff Sheppard received MVP honors.
 Kentucky came back from double-digit deficits in each of its last three games in the tournament, including a 17-point second-half comeback against Duke.
 This lead to the fans dubbing the team The Comeback Cats.

-March 30, 2000, the Rev. Jesse Jackson arrived in Louisville.
-When he landed, he called on the police to apologize to the Mayor for two marches they conducted weeks earlier.
-The police marched to protest the mayor’s firing of the Police Chief.
+On March 30, 2000, the Rev. Jesse Jackson arrived in Louisville.
+When he landed, he called on the police to apologize to the Mayor for two marches they had conducted weeks earlier.
+The police marched to protest the Mayor’s firing of the Police Chief.
 Jackson said the specter of police officers marching with guns and badges was a frightening revolution.
-The Mayor fired the Chief after giving awards to two officers that killed Desmond Rudolph.
+The Mayor fired the Chief after giving awards to two officers who killed Desmond Rudolph.

 March 30, 2005, Army SPC Eric L. Toth, 21, of Edmonton, died fighting in Iraq during Operation Iraqi Freedom.

 March 30, 2021, was the last session of the General Assembly in Frankfort.
-In a couple of last-minute bills, members passed legislation that would protect businesses against covid-19 related lawsuits and a bill to shield personal information of various public officials.
+In a couple of last-minute bills, members passed legislation that would protect businesses from Covid-19 related lawsuits and a bill to shield personal information of various public officials.